 The O’Flaherty Irish Music Retreat is produced by the Traditional Irish Music Education Society (TIMES), a non-profit corporation based in Richardson, Texas.
 All of the retreat managers and operations staff are volunteers and receive no pay.
 The organization’s purpose is to be a resource for those wanting to learn and play traditional Irish music.
 As a result, the wonderful tradition of passing on the music of Ireland to new generations has been launched, a legacy of Jim O’Flaherty’s accomplishments during his life.

-TIMES arranges music exhibitions in public and private schools, records instructional CDs, publishes music books, organizes group sessions (gatherings of musicians playing tunes together), underwrites instrument purchases for students in need, offers musical scholarships, and organizes two internationally respected music camps each year — the O’Flaherty Irish Music Youth Camp and the O’Flaherty Irish Music Retreat.
+TIMES arranges music exhibitions in public and private schools, records instructional CDs, publishes music books, organizes group sessions (gatherings of musicians playing tunes together), underwrites instrument purchases for students in need, offers musical scholarships, hosts house concerts, and organizes two internationally respected music camps each year — the O’Flaherty Irish Music Youth Camp and the O’Flaherty Irish Music Retreat.